-White people must fear me as much as I fear them, which is why they installed a glass ceiling to keep me from soaring to the top of the corporate ladder at Dominos Pizza, where I've been working since I got expelled from college for my controversial post-colonial analysis of Beowulf as racist anti-dragon propaganda.
+White people must fear me as much as I fear them.
+That's why they installed a glass ceiling to keep me from soaring to the top of the corporate ladder at Dominos Pizza.
+I've been working there since I got expelled from college for my controversial post-colonial analysis of Beowulf as anti-dragon propaganda.

 I'm walking down the street to deliver a pizza when a white man asks me if I know what time it is.
 I think he's trying to mug me or sell me Bruce Springsteen tickets, so I throw the pizza box at him and run.
 White people are shooting out of coffee shops and Olive Gardens like sperm trying to impregnate me with white culture.
 Some are wearing t-shirts for Dragonforce, Imagine Dragons and other white bands that have co-opted draconic imagery for their own commercial gain.
 I hate white music and once tried to make the least white song ever by taking the whitest song ever and writing a song that was its exact opposite.
 The whitest song ever is John Cage's pretentious silent art piece "4'33"" so the song I ended up making consisted of every sound in the universe at 4,000 decibels and rendered me deaf for several months.

 I hide from my assailant in an alley.
 Above me in a third-story apartment I can hear people yelling Caucasian slang terms like "math rock," "divan" and "Faulkneresque" while a John Williams score blares in the background.
 Assuming it's a white race riot, I call the police.